-Please do NOT use this petition for Spain, Portugal, the UK or Ireland.
-For Spain and Portugal please use the Spain/Portugal Unapproved Program Petition.
-For the UK or Ireland, please use the UK/Ireland Unapproved Program Petition.
+Please do NOT use this petition for the UK or Ireland.
+For the UK or Ireland, please use the Petition: Unapproved program in the UK or Ireland.

 Student may petition to particulate on a study abroad program or at an institution abroad that is not currently on the Approved Programs List.
 The petition process entails a review of your proposed program and study plan by the Faculty Committee for Study Abroad, as well as the approval of your major department.
 Petitions are due NO LATER than March 1st for the fall semester and October 1st for the spring semester.

 In choosing a study abroad program, you should consider a few criteria and your own goals for your time abroad.
 Some factors to consider:

 Program or institutional model: Is your proposed program a traditional university-based program where you take university classes alongside local degree-seeking peers?
 Is it s 'field-based' program that utilizes non-classroom resources and locations as the main study sites?
 Is it a supported enrollment program where you undertake language study at a study-center for non-local students?

 Language level: Is all of the coursework you would do with this program in English, or is it in the local language?
 Does this program offer language courses at the appropriate level for you?

 Academic focus: How will the courses offered integrate with your studies here at Columbia?
 How will the classes you take abroad complement your academic focus, offer you the opportunity to build on work you have already accomplished, or give you the opportunity to further your studies in a new direction?